A Closer Look at Salesforce's Options Market Dynamics - Salesforce (NYSE:CRM)

 This isn't normal.

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $240.0 to $330.0 for Salesforce during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $250.0 to $340.0 for Salesforce over the last 3 months.

 Largest Options Trades Observed: